 Learning from real-life scenarios

 You are traveling in rural Spain with a tour group.
-The vehicle you are in gets in an accident, and you have a serious injury.
+The vehicle you are in gets in an accident, and you have a severe injury.
 You are brought to a small local hospital, but it cannot care for someone with such severe injuries.
-You contact your travel insurance company to arrange for medical evacuation.
-If they agree that you need a better-equipped hospital, they will arrange for transportation to the closest and most capable medical facility to care for you.
+You contact your travel insurance company to arrange for medical Evacuation.
+If they agree you need a better-equipped hospital, they will arrange transportation to the closest and most capable medical facility to care for you.
 That could be in a major city in Spain such as Madrid or Barcelona.
 Maybe even to a neighboring country.
-The cost of these medical evacuations, even in-country, can reach six figures.
+Even in-country, the cost of these medical evacuations can reach six figures.
 Your travel insurance policy should fully cover it.

-You are now in a major hospital, but you don’t speak the language or can effectively communicate with the doctors.
+You are now in a major hospital but don’t speak the language or can effectively communicate with the doctors.
 Interpreters can be brought in but are not there when nursing staff and off-hours physicians provide care.
-The hospital and medical system may not be up to the standards you are accustomed to and may be difficult to navigate.
+The hospital and medical system may not be up to your accustomed standards and may be challenging to navigate.
 You are far from home, away from family and friends.
 You could be alone or have only one person there to provide support.
 It is not hard to imagine how terrifying this could be.

-The cost of medical transport from overseas to the US can reach the $250,000 range, prohibitive for almost all of us.
-You are now stuck in a foreign nation, possibly for months, as you recover.
-If your family is there with you, that will help, but what if they have a job they will need to return to, or your kids need to go back to school?
+The cost of medical transport from overseas to the U.S. can reach the $250,000 range, which is prohibitive for almost all of us.
+As you recover, you are now stuck in a foreign nation, possibly for months.
+If your family is there with you, that will help, but what if they have a job they need to return to, or your kids need to return to school?
 We all know that having our loved ones near us during difficult times is invaluable.